Long-Term Discount Rates Do Not Vary Across Firms

 56 Pages Posted: 27 Feb 2018 Last revised: 22 Mar 2021

 Long-term expected returns appear to vary little, if at all, in the cross section of stocks.
 We devise a bootstrapping procedure that injects small amounts of variation into expected returns and show that even negligible differences in expected returns, if they existed, would be easy to detect.
 Markers of such differences, however, are absent from actual stock returns.
-Our estimates are consistent with production-based asset pricing models such as Berk, Green, and Naik (1999) and Gomes, Kogan, and Zhang (2005) in which firms' risks change over time.
+Our estimates are consistent with production-based asset pricing models such as Berk, Green, and Naik (1999) and Gomes, Kogan, and Zhang (2003) in which firms’ risks change over time.
 Consistent with the lack of long-term differences in expected returns, persistent differences in ﬁrm characteristics do not predict the cross section of stock returns.
-Our results imply that stock market anomalies have only a limited effect on firm valuations.
+Our results imply stock market anomalies have only a limited effect on firm valuations.

 Keywords: Factors, return predictability, market efficiency, production-based asset pricing models, time-varying risks